-s Major League Baseball players prepare to head to Floridal and Arizona for spring training this February, USW members at the Hillerich & Bradsby factory in Kentucky are Louisville Slugger bats during one of their busiest times of the year.
+s Major League Baseball players prepare to head to Florida and Arizona for spring training this February, USW members at the Hillerich & Bradsby factory in Kentucky are already hard at work making Louisville Slugger bats during one of their busiest times of the year.

-start of the season, that's our busiest time for ballplayer bats," said Unit President Tommy Forrest. who estimated that the factory, on average, turns out 100 to 200 ballplayer bats daily.
+"From mid-December to the start of the season, that's our busiest time for ballplayer bats," said Unit President Tommy Forrest, who estimated that the factory, on average, turns out 100 to 200 ballplayer bats daily.

-Forrest also serves as the recording secretary of amalgamated Local 1693, which, in addition to about three dozen members at the Slugger factory, represents workers at American Synthetic Rubberl Co., Hussey Copper, Conco Inc., Bruce Fox Inc. and the Diageo beverage company, among other workplaces.
+Forrest also serves as the recording secretary of amalgamated Local 1693, which, in addition to about three dozen members at the Slugger factory, represents workers at American Synthetic Rubber Co., Hussey Copper, Conco Inc., Bruce Fox Inc. and the Diageo beverage company, among other workplaces.